tinect/docs/guides/plugins/plugins/administration/adding-responsive-behavior.md

 <input v-responsive="{ 'is--compact': el => el.width <= 1620, timeout: 200 }">
 ```

-Explanation:
+Let's do a small explanation of this directive:
-- Apply class (in this case: 'is--compact') when the width of the element is smaller than 1620px.
+- Apply class (in this case: `is--compact`) when the width of the element is smaller than 1620px.
-- timeout: Sets the duration on how much the throttle should wait.
+- `timeout`: Sets the duration on how much the throttle should wait.